datasciblog/datasciblog.github.io/_posts/2019-12-26-building-app.md

         option = st.radio('', ['Choose a test image', 'Choose your own image'])
      ```

-    - If they want to use a given test image, let them choose one from the list:
+    - If they want to use a given test image, let them choose one from the list with `st.selectbox`

-        - `st.selectbox` : displays a list of choice

         ```python
             if option == 'Choose a test image':